 Although the CMIT program is primarily intended for spoken languages, it provides American Sign Language (ASL) interpreters specialization training.

-Individuals interested in taking this course first must pass a third-party bilingual fluency assessment (BFA).
-Click here to register (see below for instructions).
+Individuals interested in taking this course must first pass a third-party bilingual fluency assessment (BFA).
 The results of the language assessment are yours to keep.
-The price of the language assessment typically varies from $135 to $145, depending on the working language being evaluated.
-You can pay for/register for the BFA at any time and then send the results to the email below.
+The price of the language assessment is typically $100 but may vary depending on the working language being evaluated.
+You can register and pay for the BFA at any time and then send the results to the “Contact” link below.

-Click below to find out when the next class will be held in your area:
+See our Events page to find out when the next class will be held in your area.